By

 separation between church and state, promote religious freedom, civil

-rights and intergroup relations, advocate for the rights of immigrants and
+rights and intergroup relations, advocate for the rights of immigrants

 address issues regarding charitable choice and public education."